L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 Reproductive cancers such as uterine cancer, endometrial cancer, ovarian cancer, and cervical cancer are all hormone-sensitive cancers.
 The link between hair relaxers and cancer continues to be established in study after study.

-L'Oreal, one of the world's biggest hair care product manufacturers, has several products, such as Soft Sheen Carson Optimum and Dark & Lovely, that contain dangerous EDCs that can increase the risk of developing uterine cancer.
+L'Oreal, one of the world's biggest hair care product manufacturers, has several chemical hair relaxer products, such as Soft Sheen Carson Optimum and Dark & Lovely, that contain dangerous EDCs that can increase the risk of developing uterine cancer.

 This large corporation has been named as a defendant in thousands of L'Oreal hair relaxer lawsuits for failing to warn consumers about the hazardous chemicals in these hair relaxer products that could cause hormone-sensitive cancers.